activeadmin/activeadmin/docs/11-decorators.md

 ## Forms

-If you decorate an AA resource, the form will also be docrated.
+If you decorate an AA resource, the form will also be decorated.

 In most cases this will work as expected, but if your decorator uses the same method name as an attribute and it returns a modified version of the attribute's